virajbhutada/Python-Data-Structures-Algorithms-Toolkit/README.md

 The repository is organized into several folders, each containing Python files related to specific topics:

 - **`algorithms/`**: Contains various algorithmic techniques and strategies.
-  - **`dynamic_programming/`**: Implementations of dynamic programming problems such as Fibonacci sequence, Knapsack problem, and Longest Common Subsequence.
+  - **`dynamic_programming/`**: Implementations of dynamic programming problems such as the Fibonacci sequence, Knapsack problem, and Longest Common Subsequence.
   - **`greedy/`**: Algorithms that use a greedy approach, including Activity Selection and Huffman Coding.
   - **`sorting/`**: Sorting algorithms including Bubble Sort, Quick Sort, Merge Sort, and Heap Sort.